BiaPyX/BiaPy-doc/source/get_started/bmz.rst

 Jupyter notebooks
 ~~~~~~~~~~~~~~~~~

-In all notebooks there are two cells prepared to import and export models from/to BioImage Model Zoo.
+In all notebooks there are two cells prepared to import and export models from/to the BioImage Model Zoo:

 .. carousel::
     :show_controls: